joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/06/07/style/wedding-bells-for-two-95-year-olds.html?searchResultPosition=1

 **Apple unveils new privacy features, digital IDs and changes to FaceTime.**\
-`Apple’s privacy push has put the company at odds with some big rivals.
+`Apple’s privacy push has put the company at odds with rivals.
 Despite protests from some corners of Silicon Valley, Monday’s announcements show that Apple has doubled down on privacy features.`\
 https://nytimes.com/2021/06/07/technology/apple-wwdc-facetime.html?searchResultPosition=2

 **High School Student Fatally Shot Near Soccer Field Where He Excelled**\